tayu0110/anyxml/README.md

 ```

 ## Parser (StAX)
-This crate also supports a StAX (Streaming API for XML) style parser.
+This crate also supports StAX (Streaming API for XML) style parser.  \
-Unlike SAX parser, which report events to the application based on the parser's own timing, the application can retrieve events from the parser at any time.
+Unlike SAX parsers, which cannot control the timing of event reports, applications can retrieve events from StAX parsers at arbitrary moments.

-StAX parser does not require event handlers, but applications can configure user-defined `EntityResolver` and `ErrorHandler`.
-To capture all errors except unrecoverable fatal error, configuring an ErrorHandler is mandatory.
-If no ErrorHandler is configured, only the last error can be retrieved.
+StAX parser does not require event handlers, but applications can configure user-defined `EntityResolver` and `ErrorHandler`.  \
+To capture all errors except unrecoverable fatal error, configuring `ErrorHandler` is mandatory.
+If no `ErrorHandler` is configured, only the last error can be retrieved.

 ### Example
 ```rust